pSzz00/HelloWorld/README.md

 # HelloWorld

-Neymar vai erguer a taça do Hexa
+Neymar não vai erguer a taça do Hexa